SysKitTeam/docs-spdockit/known-issues/load-windows-updates.md

 ---
-title: Available Windows updates
-description: >-
-  SPDocKit is unable to read the list of available Windows updates from your servers.
+description: SPDocKit is unable to read the list of available Windows updates from your servers.
-author: Iva Novoselic
-date: 25/5/2017
 ---

 # Available Windows updates